calvinmclean/goblin/README.md

 **GO** **B**ack-end **L**ocal **I**nfrastructure **N**etwork

 Goblin is a local development tool that runs Go applications with DNS-resolved addresses (`service1.goblin`, `backend-app.goblin`, etc.).
-It works by running applications on private IPs and using a custom DNS resolver and server to access them.
+It works by running applications on private IPs and using a custom DNS server to route to them.
+This is a form of local Service Discovery with built-in network orchestration.

 - Access different applications with consistent top-level domains (`*.goblin` by default) when they are running locally or in the cloud
 - Don't worry about port conflicts for local applications since they use private IPs